dmvaldman/dmvaldman.github.io/_posts/2015-03-12-trekking-in-myanmar.markdown

 There were no distractions to keep you from noticing the small things.

 ![](/assets/img/myanmar/1*bZDxyWIKMfOGXipcmwwz8g.jpeg)
-*Doing dishes the way God intended.*
+*Doing dishes the way God intended*

 Sipping tea with a man about my father’s age and seeing his two children run around, I thought what a completely different life he must have lived.
 In my apartment, I would stress about buying a coffee table that goes with the TV stand.
 What color should it be?
 What material should it be made of?
 In the hill tribe the answer would always be brown and wood, but really the answer is they don’t have TV stands.